-The Information and Communication Technology (ICT) industry was one of the few sectors that have seen exponential growth since the pandemic.
-In 2021, ICT contributed 22.6% to Malaysia’s GDP.
+The Information and Communication Technology (ICT) industry is one of the few sectors that has seen strong growth since the pandemic.
+In 2021, the most recent complete year data available, , ICT contributed 23.2% to Malaysia’s GDP and is projected to rise to 25.5% by 2025.
 The government and private sector in Malaysia are in the process of embracing a country-wide digital transformation.
 The digitalization of operations across all major industrial sectors will be a decisive factor in securing Malaysia’s role in the future global economy.

-According to the Fortinet report, Malaysia recorded 57.8 million virus attacks during the first quarter of 2022, which accounted for 1.14 percent of global cyber-attacks.
+According to the Fortinet report, Malaysia recorded 57.8 million virus attacks during the first quarter of 2022, which accounted for 1.1 percent of global cyber-attacks.
 Cybersecurity is one of the critical priories across sectors in Malaysia.
 The government of Malaysia is committed to ensuring a safe and secured cyberspace by enhancing the country’s cyber security capabilities on all fronts.
-To this end, the government launched the Malaysia Cyber Security Strategy (MCSS) 2020-2024 with an allocation of US$434 million to step up national cybersecurity preparedness and upgrade the country’s cybersecurity measures.
+To this end, the government launched the Malaysia Cyber Security Strategy (MCSS) 2020-2024 with an allocation of an equivalent to $434 million to step up national cybersecurity preparedness and upgrade the country’s cybersecurity measures.

 As the global pandemic has pushed more companies to go digital, demand for cybersecurity protection has dramatically increased.
 Cybersecurity is required to keep organizations safe as they move to digital platforms, and organizations must embrace new security technologies to address the risks.
-One unique opportunity is embedding new technologies, such as Artificial Intelligence (AI) as the next platform in Cybersecurity solutions.
+One unique opportunity is embedding new technologies, such as Artificial Intelligence (AI) as the next platform in cybersecurity solutions.
 Identifying the right Cybersecurity technology and partnering with the right vendors with expertise opens opportunities for U.S. Cybersecurity exporters to provide solutions in this region.
-Currently, Malaysia does not have a specific law addressing cybersecurity-related offenses.
-Enforcement agencies, such as the National Cyber Security Agency, must rely on existing legislation.

 Data Systems Integration & Emerging Digital Technologies